How Greed Destroys Traders in the Option Market

 How Small Profits Turn Into Big Losses

-Because option premiums move aggressively, market reversals can happen very quickly.
-A profitable trade can suddenly turn into a loss within minutes.
+Because option premiums move very fast, market reversals can happen suddenly.
+A profitable trade can quickly turn into a loss.

 Many traders experience situations where: